syegulalp/wator/README.md

 You can play with some of the starting parameters in `Window.init`, but the tunings I have right now result in some very pleasant-looking steady-state patterns over time.

+Press `Tab` to toggle the onscreen stats on and off.

 ## Requirements

 * Pyglet 2